4 Tricky Salary Situations to Discuss With the Family You Work For

 If you find you're working so many hours that you aren't even being paid minimum wage, there are laws in place to prevent that.
-According to Stephanie Breedlove, head of Care.com HomePay, managed by Breedlove, the Fair Labor Standards Act was amended in 1974 to specifically include domestic workers.
-Nannies, senior care aides, housekeepers, tutors -- that's you!
+According to Tom Breedlove, Sr. Director of Care.com HomePay, the Fair Labor Standards Act was amended in 1974 to specifically include domestic workers.
+Nannies, senior caregivers, housekeepers, tutors -- that's you!
 If you work in a home, you're entitled to minimum wage and overtime protections.
 Minimum wages differs by state, so make sure you know what the requirements are where you work.
-Check this website for minimum wages by state.

 Here are four awkward money conversations and suggestions for solving them.

 You're Working Longer Hours -- and Not Being Paid

 Solution: Remember, you're not asking for anything more than you deserve.
 Start the discussion with your employer with this type of opener: "When I applied for this job, we talked about being paid $X per hour for for five days.
 But lately I've been working Y-hour days, without overtime.
 With the extra hours, my salary doesn't meet our state's minimum wage.
 Can we talk about renegotiating my salary or changing my hours?"